bruchh/co-creating/toolkit/docs/doing-participatory-research/five-steps-to-organizing-your-project.md

-# Five steps to organizing your 'Co-Creating Our City' project
+# Five Steps to Organizing Your 'Co-creating our city’ project

 There are five key steps to the research process using Citizen Science and co-creation.
 Each step plays an important role in ensuring meaningful participation and effective results: